TrashPandaCode/reports/pmpt-bv-final/chapters/dataset.typ

   The dataset was then split into training, validation, and test sets, with the split performed on a room-wise basis, with 10% for validation, 20% for testing, and the remaining 70% for training.
 This approach ensures that all images and RT60 values for a given room are consistently assigned to the same set, preventing data leakage and ensuring that the model is evaluated on unseen rooms.

+  == Domain Gap Considerations
+  A significant challenge encountered in this hybrid approach was the presence of a substantial domain gap between synthetic and real images.
+The synthetic images, despite sophisticated rendering techniques, exhibited characteristic artifacts and stylistic differences that distinguished them from real photography—including lighting models, material appearance, geometric precision, and subtle environmental factors that are difficult to replicate synthetically.

+  The lighting differences were particularly notable, as Blender's physically-based rendering, while mathematically accurate, often lacked the natural imperfections present in real-world mobile photography.
+Real images exhibited variations in exposure, white balance, and the complex interplay of artificial office lighting with natural daylight.
+Material appearance also differed significantly, with synthetic surfaces appearing too pristine compared to real-world counterparts that show natural wear, dust, and subtle color variations developed through use.

+  Additionally, the geometric precision of synthetic environments, with perfectly aligned surfaces and idealized proportions, contrasted with the minor construction imperfections and organic irregularities found in actual office spaces.
+Environmental details such as cable management, personal belongings, and incidental objects naturally present in real offices were either absent or insufficiently varied in synthetic scenes.

+  This domain gap likely created confusion within the neural network during training, as evidenced by inconsistent validation performance across synthetic and real data subsets, though we acknowledge that comprehensive empirical analysis of this effect remains to be conducted.
+The model struggled to generalize effectively across the two distinct visual domains, potentially degrading overall prediction accuracy and robustness.

+  == Implications for Model Performance
+  The integration of synthetic and real data created a complex training environment where the model needed to generalize between two distinct visual domains while learning consistent acoustic prediction principles.
+This multi-domain learning challenge was compounded by the fundamental differences in how acoustic properties manifest visually between synthetic and real environments.

+  Despite our synthetic data augmentation efforts, the total of approximately 4,073 datapoints remained insufficient for robust CNN training on complex acoustic-visual relationships.
+This data insufficiency became apparent during training through significant variation in loss curves and difficulty achieving stable convergence.
+The limited dataset size likely contributed to overfitting behaviors, where the model memorized specific visual patterns rather than learning generalizable acoustic-visual correlations.

+  Training instability manifested through high variance in validation loss across epochs and notable performance differences when evaluated separately on synthetic versus real data subsets.
+This indicated that the domain gap prevented the model from developing unified representations capable of handling both data types effectively.
+Limited generalization capabilities became evident when testing on held-out real-world samples that differed from the training distribution, with the model showing increased uncertainty and reduced accuracy.

+  These observations suggest that significantly larger datasets would be necessary for optimal model performance.
+However, the optimal composition of such an expanded dataset remains an open question.
+Future approaches might involve dramatically increasing real-world data collection, improving synthetic generation techniques to reduce domain gap, or developing domain adaptation methods.
+How this larger dataset would be constructed is up to discussion, as we have not empirically proven that one approach is better than the other yet.
   // == Data Augmentation
   // move augmentation to experiments